How Much Do Plumbers Make?

 Location

-Central London salaries will always be higher than those further north of the capital due to the increased demand and cost of living, which bumps up all costs–from materials to tools and fuel–and raises trade prices, too.
+Central London salaries and those in the South East will often be higher than further north of the capital due to the increased demand and cost of living.
+Although actual salaries may vary, depending on experience and customer base.

-Here’s how that compares to some other manual trades in the UK:
+Here’s how that compares to the average annual salary for other trades in the UK based on central London salaries for experienced tradesmen:

 Experience and Qualifications